 Great stuff, very diluted, contains parabens, but is never made my seborrheic dermatitis act up.
 It claims to contain hyaluronic acid and ceramides which on paper look amazing.
 However, I never really witness crazy results from this lotion (more for maintenance purposes).
 When using this stuff I found that less is more and when diluted with boiled water it makes it much better.
 This lotion was also very ineffective as a hand moisturizer.

-If you have any questions or have found something that works for your seborrheic dermatitis, please drop it in the comments below.
+If you have any questions or have found something a moisturizer that works for your seborrheic dermatitis, please drop it in the comments below.